brianhouse/art_and_code/units/3_nonlinearity/description.md

     print("I don't know how you feel.")
 ```

-This code can get a little wordy, but it allows for more flexibility within the flow.
+This code can get a little wordy, but it allows for more flexibility within the program's flow.
 Using `if` conditionals like this, we can craft fairly complex responses to simple inputs.
 But we still lack one crucial tool for nonlinearity.

 <!--
-exercise
+exercise with question and answer
 -->

 ### Functions